The pure BRST Einstein-Hilbert Lagrangian from the double-copy to cubic order: Conclusions

 Of course, an important question is how to proceed to higher orders in perturbation theory.
 A path towards this would possibly make use of the BCJ respecting Yang-Mills Lagrangians of \cite{Bern:2010yg} and \cite{Tolotti:2013caa}, which include identically vanishing non-local terms to all orders that then need to be made local and cubic through the introduction of auxiliary fields as described at four and five points in \cite{Bern:2010yg}.

 \acknowledgments

 We are grateful to Leonardo de la Cruz, Donal O'Connell, Andres Luna, Ricardo Monteiro and Chris White for helpful discussions.
 LB is particularly grateful to Hyungrok Kim for illuminating conversations.
-SN is supported by STFC grant ST/P000703/1.
+SN is supported by STFC grant ST/P000703/1 and a Leverhulme Research Project Grant.
 The work of LB has been supported by a Schr\"odinger Fellowship and the Leverhulme Trust.